the-events-calendar/event-tickets/readme.txt

 * Fix - Only allow attendee move functionality in admin [87145]
 * Fix - Add filter to allow plugins to bypass the checkin caps requirement (for community events) [118675]
 * Fix - Filter the_excerpt to prevent loading it on the CE attendee registration page [119777]
+* Fix - Prevent notices in ticket forms for Community Tickets when adding a new event [116724]

 = [4.10] TBD =